Ludditech/fizl-live-acitivity-control-sample/README.md

 Welcome to the GitHub repository for the _Live Activity Control Module_ project developed by Fizl.

 This module is an [Expo Native Module](https://docs.expo.dev/modules/get-started/#creating-the-local-expo-module) that allows you to control the live activity of the app.
+Whether you are a beginner or experienced developer, we invite you to follow this article in English[^1] or French[^2], which will explain in detail how to integrate and use the *Live Activity Sample* project in your iOS applications.

 ## Installation